liru0126/SDP-GAN/README.md

 # Acknowledgments

-In this project we use (parts of) the implementations of the following works:
+In this project we use (parts of) the implementation of the following work:

 * [CartoonGAN](https://github.com/znxlwm/pytorch-CartoonGAN)

+We thank the respective authors for open sourcing of their implementation.

 # To do List